Eric Greitens

-Eric Robert Greitens (/ˈɡraɪtənz/ GRY-tənz; born April 10, 1974) is an American businessman, author, former politician and former Navy SEAL.
 Greitens ran for governor of Missouri as a Republican in 2016.
 In the predominately Republican state, Greitens prevailed over three opponents in the Republican primary.
 He defeated Democratic Missouri Attorney General Chris Koster in the general election.
 He was Missouri's first Jewish governor.
-One of Greitens's signature accomplishments in office was signing Missouri's right-to-work law, which was later repealed by statewide referendum.
+One of Greitens's signature acts in office was signing Missouri's right-to-work law, which was later repealed by statewide referendum.